-The First Step in Choosing a Product - Level of Incontinence
+The First Step in Choosing a Product-Level of Incontinence

 Where do you start in how to choose the right incontinence product?
-The first step you needs to do to is to determine the level of incontinence.
+The first step you need to do is to determine the level of incontinence.
 It's best to also keep in mind whether they want products that are reusable or disposable.
 See all the details below.
 You can then further choose using comfort, discretion, and budget as a guide.

 A simple list is below for determining a person's level of urinary incontinence: